Teach For Malaysia > Fellowship FAQs

 - Joining private organisations and foundations whose core business is not education in order to provide resources like money, skills, and influence in order to further TFM’s vision and mission.

-Will Teach For Malaysia help me continue my career after the Fellowship?
+Will TFM help me to continue my career after the Fellowship?

 Yes – in your second year of the Fellowship, TFM provides support by connecting you to different partners and supporters who are always keen to hire TFM Alumni.
-You can also reach out to the Alumni Impact team at any point after the Fellowship for career support and advice.
+You can also reach out to TFM and the Alumni community at any point after the Fellowship for career support and advice.